IgnitionBoulder/2015week1/README.md

 ### Section 1: The Front End
 #### Required - Answer these questions in the deliverables file, and complete the following.
 - **What is the role of HTML in a web page?**
--   It is the skeleton!!!!
+-
-- What is the role of CSS in a web page?
+- **What is the role of CSS in a web page?**
+- CSS was created to allow designers to have more creativity and control over their designs.
-- What is the role of Javascript in a web page?
+- **What is the role of Javascript in a web page?**
+- used if you want to make your web app interactive.
-- Read the main description from the Odin Project
+- **Read the main description from the Odin Project**
+-
 - 10 minutes video about browser developer tools
 - Optional - read if you want
 - Interview with Nick Schaden